On the Hilbert geometry of simplicial Tits sets: Proof of Lemma

-We introduce the following terminology.
+To tackle the higher-dimensional case, we introduce the following terminology.
 Let $E$ be a $(k-1)$-cell of $\Omega_t$.
 We say two $k$-cells are \emph{$E$-colinear}, if they lie on the same $k$-dimensional subspace and their intersection is $E$.
-As we have explained in the beginning of this section, the $k$-dimensional subspace of $\Omega_t$ containing a $k$-cell $A$ is an union of $k$-cells.
-Thus for any $(k-1)$-dimensional subcell $E$ of $A$, there is an unique $k$-cell which is $E$-colinear to $A$.
+As explained in the beginning of this section, the $k$-dimensional subspace of $\Omega_t$ containing a $k$-cell $A$ is a union of $k$-cells, so for any $(k-1)$-sub-cell $E$ of $A$, there is an unique $k$-cell which is $E$-colinear to $A$.

-The crucial point of the above proof is the following: let $V$ be the $k$-cell $E$-colinear to $A$.
-Then we can connect $x\in A$ and some point of $V$ by a curve which is piecewise isometric to $[x,y]$, and the number of pieces is determined combinatorially.
-We then have proved the needed inequality using the fact that the distance from $x$ to any point of $V$ is greater than the distance from $x$ to $E$.
+The crucial point of the above proof in dimension $2$ is the following fact: let $V$ be the $k$-cell $E$-colinear to $A$.
+Then we can connect $x\in A$ and some point in $V$ by a curve piecewise isometric to the segment $[x,y]$, where the number of pieces is bounded by a combinatorial constant.

 In higher dimensions, the situation is more delicate: the cell $V$ which is $E$-colinear to $A$ may not be a translate of $A$ or $B$.
-In this case, we can not construct a curve piecewise isometric to $[x,y]$ going from $x$ to $V$.
-Instead of this, we take a cell $A'=\rho_t(\gamma) A$, the translate of $A$ by the action of some $\gamma\in W_J$, such that $A'$ and $V$ are contained in the same top-dimensional cell.
+This prevents us from constructing a curve going from $x$ to $V$ which is piecewise isometric to $[x,y]$.
+Instead of this, we shall take a cell $A'=\rho_t(\gamma) A$, the translate of $A$ by some $\gamma\in W_J$, such that $A'$ and $V$ are contained in the same top-dimensional cell.
 Now we can go from $x$ to $A'$ along a curve piecewise isometric to $[x,y]$.
-To prove Proposition \ref{main}, we then need to show that the distance from $x$ to $A'$ is greater than the distance from $x$ to $E$.
-In order to do this, we shall develop some lemmas concerning distance comparisons in Hilbert geometry.
+To prove Lemma \ref{main}, we then need to show that the distance from $x$ to $A'$ is greater than the distance from $x$ to $E$.
+In order to do this, we will develop some lemmas concerning distance comparisons in Hilbert geometry.
+But before going into that, the reader might find it useful to keep in mind the following typical example of the above situation: take $n=3$ and $k=1$ such that $E$ is a vertex while $A$ and $V$ are edges.
+Assume that the sub-diagram in $J$ corresponding to $E$ is \footnote{ Given a sub-cell $E$ of the simplex $P$, the sub-diagram of $J$ corresponding to $V$ is the Coxeter diagram consisting of nodes $i$ satisfying $E\subset P_i$ and the same weights as in $J$.} $\xy (-7,0)*{\circ}="a1";(0,0)*{\circ}="a2";(7,0)*{\circ}="a3";{\ar @{-}"a1";"a2"};{\ar @{-}"a2";"a3"}\endxy$, whose first two nodes form the sub-diagram corresponding to $A$.
+The $3$-cells containing $E$ then form the configuration of the barycentric subdivision of a tetrahedron, as partly shown in the picture below.
+Here $P$ is the tetrahedron $abcE$, while $A$ and $V$ are the segments $[a,E]$ and $[v, E]$, respectively.
+We can take $A'$ to be either $[a_1,E]$, $[a_2,E]$ or $[a_3,E]$.